List of heritage registers

-This list is of heritage registers, inventories of cultural properties, natural and man-made, tangible and intangible, movable and immovable, that are deemed to be of sufficient heritage value to be separately identified and recorded.
+This list is of heritage registers, inventories of cultural properties, natural and human-made, tangible and intangible, movable and immovable, that are deemed to be of sufficient heritage value to be separately identified and recorded.
 In many instances the pages linked below have as their primary focus the registered assets rather than the registers themselves.
 Where a particular article or set of articles on a foreign-language Wikipedia provides fuller coverage, a link is provided.